 Bullion vs. Proof

-Proof coins are not created for regular circulation and instead produced at the highest possible quality and intended for collecting and saving.
-Proof coins are sold directly by the US Mint to investors, collectors, and dealers who generally store them in protective cases within safes or depositories.
+Proof coins are not created for regular circulation and instead produced at the highest possible quality and intended for collecting and saving, in extremely limited quantities compared to bullion coins.
+Proof coins are sold directly by the U.S. Mint (and other world mints) to individual investors, collectors, and dealers who generally store them in protective cases within safes or depositories.

 Thanks to the Taxpayer Relief Act of 1997, investors were given access to invest in physical precious metals, including gold, in a self-directed IRA (SDIRA).
 When it comes to gold coins, your SDIRA can include approved Treasury-minted coins.
-These coins can be any size, including one ounce, one-half ounce, one-quarter ounce, or one-tenth ounce.
+These coins can be any size or weight, including one ounce, one-half ounce, one-quarter ounce, or one-tenth ounce.

 The following are examples of gold coins that are approved for self-directed IRA investments: